uuuusssseeeerrrr/blog-parser/readme.md

 This Module is global Blog Parser Module. if you are offer BLOG URL, Module will parse BLOG and serve `{title, Content}` Object.

-This Parser support `NAVER, TISTORY, DAUM, MEDIUM, BLOGGER, WORDPRESS` BLOG and support JS Promise Pattern only.
+This Parser support `NAVER, TISTORY, DAUM, MEDIUM, BLOGGER, WORDPRESS` BLOG and support JS Promise Pattern only.(25/02/2019)

 ## HOW TO USE